The Mayor's Mentoring Programme has achieved its target of pairing 1,000 boys with mentors.

 Ian Wright: what it means to be a mentor

 Football legend Ian Wright has helped turn around the lives of many young offenders through mentoring and is a champion of the scheme.
 He spoke to us in 2010 about what it means to be a mentor:

 - Read what Ian Wright had to say about mentoring in his 2010 blog

 - Read the 2010 blog by Ray Lewis, the Mayor's Mentoring Champion

 Ray Lewis: at the heart of mentoring

-Ray Lewis, a former prision Governor and now senior advisor to the Mayor, has had an active role in the programme, offering advice and guidance on the programme’s design and development throughout.
+Ray Lewis has considerable experience working with young men, in particular as Director of EastSide Young Leaders Academy and is now senior advisor to the Mayor.
+Ray has had an active role in the programme, offering advice and guidance on the programme’s design and development throughout.
 He has been instrumental in recruiting adult volunteer mentors who are critical to the success of the scheme and has organised several events which recognise their work.

 Interim Evaluation Report